BrutchsamaJeanLouis/OOP-javascript-game/README.md

 # Title
-Platformer game implemented in TypeScript
+Basic Platformer game implemented in TypeScript

 This project uses a bundler to convert JS for the browser